Cataract Surgery Cost

 For example, implanting a standard monofocal IOL during cataract surgery would be considered the standard of care and medically necessary.
 This is because your eye's natural lens is removed as part of a cataract procedure, and you need an artificial lens as a replacement to restore your sight.

-You likely would have very good distance vision with this type of IOL, but usually you would need to wear reading glasses for near vision.
+You likely would have very good distance vision with this type of IOL, but usually you would need reading glasses for near vision.

 A presbyopia-correcting IOL, on the other hand, potentially can provide vision at multiple distances and free you of eyeglasses altogether.
 As a result, Medicare and many insurance providers consider the implantation of this type of high-tech, "premium" lens as medically unnecessary.